 - 500 grams baby potatoes [cut into 1 inch bitesize pieces and parboiled for 5 minutes]

-- 1 tablespoon coconut oil [or ¼ cup of vegetable broth, plus more as required, if oil-free is preferred]
+- 1 tablespoon coconut oil [or ¼ cup of vegetable stock, plus more as required - if oil-free is preferred]

-- 250 grams vegan chicken pieces [can replace with mushrooms or extra veggies]
+- 250 grams vegan chicken pieces [can replace with mushrooms, tofu, seitan or extra vegetables such as broccoli]

 - 2 teaspoons garlic powder [or 4-6 cloves of diced fresh garlic]